What is the spirit of pride?

 - The sex characteristics we’re born with and develop.
 These are chemical and anatomical.
 They include our genitalia, chromosomes, and secondary sex characteristics we develop during puberty.

 - Sex is often categorised as Male or Female but not all people’s sex characteristics fit entirely into one of these categories.
-Intersex people have sex characteristics that are categorised as both Male and Female.
+Intersex people have sex characteristics that are categorized as both Male and Female.

 - The ways that we societally attribute characteristics (such as preferences, jobs, ways of dressing, etc.) to gender categories.
 This means gender can and does change over time – because, as a society, how we attribute characteristics to gender categories shifts.